Tensor (machine learning): In convolutional layers

 A different reformulation of neural networks allows tensors to express the convolution layers of a neural network.
 A convolutional layer has multiple inputs, each of which is a spatial structure such as an image or volume.
 The inputs are convolved by filtering before being passed to the next layer.
 A typical use is to perform feature detection or isolation in image recognition.

 Convolution is often computed as the multiplication of an input signal $g$ with a filter kernel $f$.
 In two dimensions the discrete, finite form is:

 where $w$ is the width of the kernel.

 This definition can be rephrased as a matrix-vector product in terms of tensors that express the kernel, data and inverse transform of the kernel.

 where $\mathcal{A}, \mathcal{B}$ and $\mathcal{C}$ are the inverse transform, data and kernel.
 The derivation is more complex when the filtering kernel also includes a non-linear activation function such as sigmoid or ReLU.

 The hidden weights of the convolution layer are the parameters to the filter.
 These can be reduced with a pooling layer which reduces the resolution (size) of the data, and can also be expressed as a tensor operation.

-Design of tensor frameworks

-The design of tensor frameworks has enabled machine learning modelers to build neural networks without knowing the details of tensors or backpropagation.
-With the development of unified frameworks such as PyTorch and TensorFlow, the construction of neural networks from the bottom up, including backpropagation and optimization, are not typically undertaken by most modelers.
-These frameworks support automatic differentiation, which computes the gradients of the learning loss function through multiple layers of a complex tensor network.

-The construction of tensor frameworks requires a deeper understanding of this optimization process in neural network learning.
-These topics are relevant to framework developers but are not strictly necessary for network modelers to understand when using common tensor frameworks.